kelda/dksnap/README.md

 Create a snapshot of any running docker container.
 * Snapshots are database aware.
-They will politely ask the database process to dump it's contents before creating a docker image.
+They will politely ask the database process to dump its contents before creating a docker image.
 * Snapshots are volume aware.
 They will capture data in volumes as well as in the container image.